 January 13, 2020

-When it comes to the production and manufacture of food, hygiene is an over-arching, all-important element.
 And yet, there are still food manufacturers who fail to fully integrate hygienic design into their production facilities.
 Food Engineering Magazine recently published an article that emphasises the proactive approach that food manufacturers need to take when it comes to equipment design.

 “Auditors are now looking for written programs, specifications outlining adequacy for food contact, cleanability and compatibility of materials used in food facilities,” says NSF International’s Michael Govro, technical scheme manager of supply chain food safety certifications.
 “The repercussions of not following standards is you’ll have an illness, or an outbreak of some sort, that would be detrimental to the brand itself, as well as to the food category.”